Serial film: Sound era

 Expensive feature films were offered by exhibitors for a percentage of the theaters' admissions.
 Serials, however, were rented by exhibitors for a much lower, flat fee.
 The arrival of sound technology made it costlier to produce serials, so that they were no longer as profitable on a flat rental basis.
 Further, the stock market crash of 1929 and the added expense of sound equipment made it impossible for many of the smaller companies that produced serials to upgrade to sound, and they went out of business.
-Mascot Pictures, which specialized in serials, made the transition from silent to sound and produced the first "talking" serial, King of the Kongo (1929).
+Mascot Pictures, which specialized in serials, made the transition from silent to sound and produced the first "talking" serial (actually a silent serial with occasional talking sequences), King of the Kongo (1929).
 Universal Pictures also kept its serial unit alive through the transition.

 In the early 1930s a handful of independent companies tried their hand at making serials.
-The Weiss Brothers had been making serials in 1935 and 1936.
+The Weiss Brothers began making serials in 1934.
+Independent producer Sam Katzman also made a couple, with leading players Bela Lugosi, Herman Brix, and Ralph Byrd.
 In 1937 Columbia Pictures, inspired by the previous year's serial blockbuster success at Universal, Flash Gordon, decided to enter the serial field and contracted with the Weiss Brothers (as Adventure Serials Inc.) to make four chapter plays.
 They were successful enough that Columbia canceled the agreement after three productions and produced the fourth itself, using its own staff and facilities.
-Columbia thus forced the Weiss Bros. out of the serial field.
+Columbia thus forced the Weiss Brothers out of the serial field.

 Mascot Pictures was absorbed by Republic Pictures, so that by 1937, serial production was now in the hands of three companies – Universal, Columbia, and Republic.
 Each company had its own following: Republic was known for its well staged action scenes and spectacular cliffhanger endings; Universal broadened its serials' appeal by casting stars of feature films; Columbia specialized in screen adaptations of radio, comic-book, and detective-fiction adventures.

 These studios turned out four serials per year (one each season) of 12 to 15 episodes each, a pace they all kept up until the end of World War II.
-In 1946, new management at Universal did away with all low-budget productions including "B" musicals, mysteries, westerns, and serials, Republic and Columbia continued unchallenged.
+Universal's serials usually ran 13 chapters each, so theaters could program them regularly all year in 13-week cycles.
 Republic's serials ran for 12, 13, 14, or 15 chapters; Columbia's ran a standard 15 episodes (with the single exception of Mandrake the Magician, which ran 12 episodes).

-By the mid-1950s, however, episodic television series and the sale of older serials to TV syndicators, together with the gradual drop in audience attendance at Saturday matinees in general, made serial production a losing proposition.
+By the mid-1950s, however, episodic television series and the sale of older serials to TV syndicators, together with the gradual drop in audience attendance at weekend matinées in general, made serial production a losing proposition.